woossi0/suite/docs/usermanual/source/install/mac/tomcat/index.rst

 Tomcat install on OS X
 ======================

-This section will show how to install GeoServer, related extensions, and the other web apps that comprise Boundless Suite, all deployed into Tomcat on Mac OS X.
+This section will show how to install GeoServer, related extensions, and the other web apps that comprise Boundless Server, all deployed into Tomcat on Mac OS X.

 .. toctree::
    :maxdepth: 2